 - Feelings of a fast or abnormal heart beat

 Atrial fibrillation can cause a stroke.
-When blood flow slows in the heart’s upper chambers, a blood clot can travel to the brain causing stroke.
+When blood flow slows in the heart’s upper chambers, a blood clot can travel to the brain causing a stroke.
 AFib can also cause a heart attack.

 A 2013 study revealed that 33.5 million people have AFib.
 Most of the time, people with AFib are 40 or older.
 Young people who use opioids and alcohol are experiencing AFib at much younger ages.
-Opioids and alcohol, used together or separately weaken the heart and cause a condition that wouldn’t normally occur.
+Opioids and alcohol, used together or separately, weaken the heart and cause a condition that wouldn’t normally occur.

 Opioids and Atrial Fibrillation

 If you take opioids, you increase your risk of irregular heartbeat.
-A recent study followed 24,632 participants to track atrial fibrillation., and led to the following findings.
+A recent study followed 24,632 participants to track atrial fibrillation and led to the following findings:

-- More than seven percent of those studied reported using opioids like hydrocodone, propoxyphene and tramadol.
+- More than seven percent of those studied reported using opioids like hydrocodone, propoxyphene, and tramadol.

 - Twelve percent of opioid users had atrial fibrillation.
 Only seven percent of non-users had AFib.